-One of the central features of the Web is the ability for each Web page to offer connections to other Web pages in the click of a button.
-There are a few ways that websites connect with one another, each with different legal implications for getting permission.
+One of the central features of the Internet is the ability for each website to offer connections to other sites in the click of a button.
+There are a few ways that websites connect, each with different legal implications for getting permission.
 This section discusses the issues raised when your site connects to other websites, and it provides a sample linking agreement.

 Two common ways websites connect to other sites are linking and framing.

-While case law hasn’t developed definitive rules on the issue, a framer is more likely to be found liable for copyright (or trademark) infringement if copyrighted material is modified without authorization or if customers are confused about the association between the two sites or the source of a product or service.
-For more information on trademark infringement, see Chapter 10, “Getting Permission to Use Trademarks.”
+A framer is more likely to be found liable for copyright (or trademark) infringement if copyrighted material is modified without authorization or if customers are confused about the association between the two sites or the source of a product or service.

 Keep in mind that some forms of framing are perfectly legal.
-For instance, many sites use frames as a way of organizing their own content.
+For instance, many sites use frames as a way of organizing their content.
 When framing the content of another site, however, you are entering hazardous territory.
-Unless you know a site won’t object (and preferably have their agreement in writing), you should proceed very carefully if you want to frame its content.
+Unless you know a site won’t object or have reached an agreement with the site’s owner, you should proceed carefully before framing its content.

 The purpose of a linking agreement, like all permission agreements, is to avoid a dispute.
-If a webmaster is confident that a link will not create a dispute, then a linking agreement is probably not necessary.
+As the web matures, there is less and less need for these agreements.

 However, the following types of links may create disputes:

-- image links, particularly where the image is a trademark from the linked site
+- image links, particularly where the image that you click on is a trademark from the linked site

 - links that result in framing, and